We Are Open – Safety is Our Top Priority!

 - Myth 9.
 It’s acceptable to ignore cavities in baby teeth.
 Any pediatric dental professional will tell you that cavities in baby teeth can cause severe pain and suffering, as well as infection that can spread.
 Visit your child’s dental clinic as soon as you notice signs of decay in a primary tooth.

-To get the dental care you deserve from an affordable dentist in Northern Virginia, call Dental Associates of Northern Virginia today at (703) 398-1242 or make an appointment.
+To get the dental care you deserve from an affordable dentist in Northern Virginia, make an appointment.